 - 1. Have applied for a GMVEMSC membership - 2.
 They have provided a copy of their State Pharmacy License - 3.
-They have provided a copy of their DEA license or proof of submission for a DEA license if agency is an Intermediate or ALS agency . - 4.
-Have been given a provisional membership by the GMVEMSC Executive Committee if the inspection is before regularly scheduled Council meeting. - 5.
-Personnel must be checked off on Standing Orders and data entered on GMVEMSC data base. - 6.
+Have been given a provisional membership by the GMVEMSC Executive Committee if the inspection is before regularly scheduled Council meeting. - 4.
+Personnel must be checked off on Standing Orders and data entered on GMVEMSC data base. - 5.
 Medical Director must submit a notarized letter to the State Pharmacy Board with License application stating they approve their department to use the GMVEMSC protocols. - i.
 Medical Directors have the right to limit their personnel from using certain medications or procedures within the scope of the GMVEMSC protocols. - ii.
 Medical Directors may elect to change or add medications or procedures to the protocol.
 The Medical Director must include those protocols in addendum to the GMVEMSC, be responsible for the training and documentation of training in of their protocol as well as purchasing and maintaining those drugs that are not included in the standard inventory of the GMVEMSC ALS or BLS.